Maryland company promotes empanada tradition while giving Latin workers a job

 It hasn't been easy

 In 2017, Womack says she and her husband were raising their three boys in the Washington, D.C., area.
-She started making empanadas in her kitchen to sell to neighbors and at a farmer’s market.
+She started making empanadas in her kitchen, one by one to sell to neighbors and at a farmers market.
 Eventually she sold the pastries to event venues and hotels, she says.

-Then the COVID-19 pandemic hit in early 2020 and the budding enterprise had to pivot into a frozen packaged food line.
+Then the COVID-19 pandemic hit in early 2020, and the budding enterprise had to pivot, yet again, into a frozen packaged food line.

 It hasn’t been easy, Womack says.
 “Creating an efficient, industrial production line while maintaining the quality took learning, some tweaking, some upgrades.”